UPGON/cenfind/README.md

 However, projections files need to be converted into 8bit png files, prior to uploading onto Labelbox platform.
-This conversion is further explained in the tutorial "Experimenting and Extending centrack with new datasets"
+This conversion is further explained in the tutorial "Experimenting and Extending cenfind with new datasets"

 ### Scoring the centrioles